 - In a medium bowl, beat together the cocoa powder and melted butter.
 Beat in powdered sweetener and vanilla extract.

-- Beat in whipping cream one tbsp at a time until a spreadable frosting consistency is achieved.
+- Beat in whipping cream one tablespoon at a time until a spreadable frosting consistency is achieved.

 Total fat: 39.72g